-The Associate of Applied Science degree is a cooperative program between OKWU and specific Technical schools with which we have an articulation agreement.
+The Associate of Applied Science degree is a cooperative program between OKWU and a school with which OKWU has an articulation agreement.
 Students complete a minimum of 28 hours of general studies and OKWU grants a block of up to 30 credit hours for a concentration in an approved technical program.
 Degree requirements for this program are listed in the School of Health and Science under the Science and Mathematics section.